PlanterApp/planter_blog/content/posts/growing-vegetables-in-part-shade/index.md

 **Container gardening**

+While your yard might be submerged in shade, perhaps there’s a sunny spot on a deck or front porch that could be a great spot to grow veggies in containers.
+Virtually every type of veggie can be grown in a container provided the soil quality is good, the container is large enough for the crop, and you water regularly to keep the container from drying out.
+Containers can also be moved around as needed to capture the most amount of sun available as the sun’s angle changes throughout the season.

 **Rent a community garden plot**

+If your house is in the middle of the deep woods (like Planter founder Peter Keefe’s is!) your best bet for getting a sizeable garden harvest could be to rent a plot at your local community garden.
+Community garden plots are typically inexpensive for an entire season and will allow you to grow sun-loving veggies with relative ease.
+If you garden in a community plot be sure to set reminders to water when the weather's hot and dry as it won’t be obvious as it would be when you’re gardening at home.

 ![Vegetable plants in a raised bed in a community garden plot](community-garden.jpg)

 **Garden with neighbors and friends**

+If your neighbors and/or friends have underutilized backyard space that gets full-sun exposure try striking a deal with them!
+If they let you use their space for gardening, you can bestow them with some tasty garden-grown produce throughout the season.
+If your friends are gardening enthusiasts even better- you can share the work, share knowledge, and share the reward!

+Don’t let the semi-shaded parts of your garden be nothing more than wasted space- try growing some of these shade-tolerant plants to maximize your harvest and save the premium sun locations for your sun-loving crops.
+Maintain realistic expectations about gardening in part-shade- plants will take longer to grow, they may be smaller and not as productive as those that receive full-sun.
+You’ll come to see every harvest from the shady space as a major bonus!